Maria Blakeley stayed at Underscar for 2 weeks where she followed the antics of 2 young red squirrels born earlier in the year.

-Sooty would always travel up to the feeder using the low stone wall to the side of the woodland walk.
+They would always travel up to the feeder using the low stone wall to the side of the woodland walk.
 Occasionally he tried the rope handrails to get to the feeders.
 Obviously his balance skills are needing more practice.

-I observed how Marmalade seems to clasp her nuts in her mouth and then be intent on burying them.
+The other squirrel seems to clasp her nuts in her mouth and then be intent on burying them.
 I hope she can remember where her buried nuts are in winter.
 I did wonder if another red squirrel is just as likely to find the buried nut in winter.

 We loved the way Maria has captured and depicted these beautiful reds enjoying their hazelnut breakfast at Underscar in their natural habit.